onap/archived-vid/docs/administration.rst

 - |  **VoLTE E2E services deployment support**
   |  VID supports VoLTE E2E services deployment.
 In order to trigger the E2E flow, the service category in the model (as SDC generates it) has to be set to "E2E Service".

+- |  **Role management support**
+  |  VID supports role management for its users with AAF integration.
+This feature is turned off by default.
+In order to activate it, update "role_management_activated" value in system.properties to "true".